jentery/mdia200v2/worksheet2.md

 # Worksheet 2

 This worksheet covers material from Weeks 4, 5, and 6 of MDIA 200.
 Your response is due via Brightspace by Thursday, February 15th at 10am.
-(Note that there's grace period.
+(Note that there's a grace period.
 See details under "When to Submit It.")

 The worksheet is *open-book*, meaning you are allowed to use assigned primary sources, handouts, the course website, my slides, your notes, the library, and the internet to address the prompts.